Towards Generalizable PDE Dynamics Forecasting via Physics-Guided Invariant Learning¶

 Overall Architecture¶

-The overall iMOOE pipeline takes as input the past \(H\)-step observed trajectory \(\mathbf{I}^e = \{\mathbf{u}^e(t,\mathbf{x})\}_{t=0}^{H-1}\) and outputs the predicted trajectory over the future \(N_t - H\) steps.
-The framework consists of two major components: (1) a Mixture of Operator Experts (MOOE) network — a set of parallel neural operator experts that capture distinct physical processes, together with a fusion network that aggregates expert outputs conditioned on physical parameters; and (2) a frequency-enhanced invariant learning objective — combining a maximum prediction loss, a risk equalization loss, and a frequency enhancement loss to estimate PDE invariance from multiple training environments.
-At inference time, an autoregressive scheme is adopted: \(\hat{\mathbf{u}}_{t+1} = \int_t^{t+1} h(\{\sigma_i\}_{i=1}^K, \mathbf{p}, \mathbf{f}) dt + \mathbf{u}_t\).
+The overall pipeline of iMOOE takes past \(H\) steps of observed trajectories \(\mathbf{I}^e = \{\mathbf{u}^e(t,\mathbf{x})\}_{t=0}^{H-1}\) as input and outputs predicted trajectories for the future \(N_t - H\) steps.
+The method establishes a two-level PDE invariance principle as the theoretical foundation, aligning the network structure and training objective with it.
+The network part is the Mixture of Operator Experts (MOOE)—a set of parallel neural operator experts capturing different physical processes (aligned with operator invariance), plus a fusion network that aggregates expert outputs and conditions them on physical parameters (aligned with compositional invariance).
+The objective part is the frequency-enhanced invariant learning objective, which combines maximum prediction loss, risk equality loss, and frequency enhancement loss to estimate PDE invariance from multiple training domains.
+Autoregressive inference uses the Euler forward method for step-by-step integration: \(\hat{\mathbf{u}}_{t+1} = \int_t^{t+1} h(\{\sigma_i\}_{i=1}^K, \mathbf{p}, \mathbf{f}) dt + \mathbf{u}_t\).

 Key Designs¶

-Mixture of Operator Experts (MOOE):
+2. Mixture of Operator Experts (MOOE): Implementing levels of invariance via experts and fusion

 Loss & Training¶

-The total training loss is \(\mathcal{L}_{total} = \lambda_{pred}\mathcal{L}_{pred} + \lambda_{inv}\mathcal{L}_{inv} + \lambda_{freq}\mathcal{L}_{freq} + \lambda_{mask}\mathcal{L}_{mask}\), with \(\lambda_{pred}=1, \lambda_{freq}=0.1, \lambda_{mask}=0.001\).
-A linear scheduling strategy is adopted for \(\lambda_{inv}\) (upper bound \(0.001\)), preserving an initial empirical risk minimization phase using only the prediction loss to learn rich predictive representations.
-Training runs for 500 epochs using the Adam optimizer with an initial learning rate of \(0.001\) on an A100 GPU, with \(K=2\) experts and FNO (4 layers, width 64) as the default backbone.
+The total training loss is \(\mathcal{L}_{total} = \lambda_{pred}\mathcal{L}_{pred} + \lambda_{inv}\mathcal{L}_{inv} + \lambda_{freq}\mathcal{L}_{freq} + \lambda_{mask}\mathcal{L}_{mask}\), with \(\lambda_{pred}=1, \lambda_{freq}=0.1, \lambda_{mask}=0.001\). \(\lambda_{inv}\) uses a linear scheduling strategy (upper limit \(0.001\)), maintaining an initial Empirical Risk Minimization phase to learn rich predictive representations.
+Training lasts 500 epochs using the Adam optimizer with an initial learning rate of \(0.001\) on an A100 GPU. \(K=2\) experts with FNO (4 layers, width 64) are used as the default backbone.

 Key Experimental Results¶